mongodb/docs-pymongo/source/includes/type-hints/troubleshooting-incompatible-type.rst

 Incompatible Type
 ~~~~~~~~~~~~~~~~~

+If you specify ``MongoClient`` as a type hint but don't include data types for
-If you use the generic form of the ``MongoClient`` class, your type checker might
+the document, keys, and values, your type checker might show an error similar to
-show an error similar to the following:
+the following:

 .. code-block:: python